leom97/3DSpecularOptimization/README.md

 In turn, this file also needs some input before being run: we now explain how to generate such input.

 Beforehands, we explain how to setup the OpenGL data generation, with Microsoft Visual Studio 2022.
 The instructions work on Windows 10.
+We are all the time working in the folder `OpenGL`.

+## Configuring the Visual Studio Project
+- set up glad, glfw, assimp as in `https://learnopengl.com/Getting-started/Creating-a-window`, `https://learnopengl.com/Model-Loading/Assimp`.
+Remember to put `assimp-vc143-mtd.lib` under the `lib`
 - create a new project in the folder `OpenGL`, call it `data_generation`
 - copy `src, lib, include, data` in `OpenGL`
 - add `glad.c` as a source file for the `data_generation` solution